sherman205/lapa/src/content/recipes/EasyGreekPitaPizzas/index.md

     - 5 or 6 olives, sliced
     - 1 basil leaf, thinly sliced
     - Pinch of pepper
-instructions:
-    - Preheat the oven to 350 degrees F. Line a baking sheet with foil.
-    - Place the Greek pitas onto the baking sheet and spread the pesto sauce on one pita and the tomato sauce on the other pita.
-    - Cover the pitas with cheese, and then place the corresponding toppings on each of the pizzas.
-You can customize them, or use the examples above.
-    - Place in the oven for about 10-15 minutes, or until the cheese has melted and the toppings are cooked.
-    - Slice each of the pizzas into 4 slices, and enjoy!
 ---
 Sometimes going through all that trouble of making pizza dough (or even using store-bought) is annoying.
 Basically using raw pizza dough would make this recipe take way longer than 20 minutes.
 And if you're in a hurry and craving pizza, this is super easy and quick to make, without sacrificing taste!